How to Allocate Assets for College Savings

 Yet college savers must strike a tricky balance because the risks of being too conservative also loom large.
 Inflation is a major foe for college savers, and a portfolio heavy in bonds and cash could have trouble keeping up with rising tuition costs.

-The inflation has been double the rate of general inflation over the past decade.
-But current yields have historically been a good predictor of future bond returns, and the Barclays Aggregate Bond Index, which serves as a broad bond market benchmark, is currently yielding about 1.2%.
+While college costs have come under some pressure very recently, the college inflation rate has been double the rate of general inflation since 2001.
+But current yields have historically been a good predictor of future bond returns, and the Barclays Aggregate Bond Index, which serves as a broad bond market benchmark, is currently yielding about 1.7%.
 That means that investors with extremely conservative asset-allocation plans are going to have difficulty matching the rate of college inflation.

 Given the specific considerations that should go into a college savings allocation plan, it's probably no wonder that the age-based options within 529 college savings plans have historically held the lion's share of assets.
 Age-based options aim to provide age-appropriate asset mixes that gradually become more conservative over time, and in so doing they take the onus off of parents and other family members to arrive at an optimal asset mix and to provide ongoing oversight of a portfolio of individual holdings.